nachobfrupm/TOD_QualityVideoEncoding/README.md

 <a name="description"></a>
 ## 5. Description of Additional Scripts
-Additional bash scripts are placed in 5 different directories under SCRIPTS/BASH directory
+Additional bash scripts are placed in 5 different directories under SCRIPTS/BASH directory  <br />
 AUX: Scripts used to execute incrementally some steps when migrating versions.
 Please do not execute them.
-They might cause incosistencies.
+They might cause incosistencies. <br />
 DATASET: Scripts specific to given datasets.
-They are used to automate extractioon of master video from input datasets.
+They are used to automate extractioon of master video from input datasets. <br />
-EXPERIMENTAL: Not stable scripts used for future evolutions of the framework
+EXPERIMENTAL: Not stable scripts used for future evolutions of the framework  <br />
-MISC: Miscellaneous scripts, not critical for the main flow
+MISC: Miscellaneous scripts, not critical for the main flow  <br />
 <br />